 Vegetation cover surveys are conducted in August/September.
 The botanists recently completed identifying samples in the herbarium and the final datasheets for 2015 were received in early March.
 These data are now being entered, QA/QC'ed, and will be analyzed for the next report.
 The 2014 vegetation cover data are presented here.
 Figures lump sites and are presented from north to south.
-As seen in the litterfall data, cottonwoods are the dominant species at most sites (Figures 10-11).
-Sites with disturbance have high kochia and/or tumbleweed cover.
+As seen in the litterfall data, cottonwoods are the dominant species at most sites (Figures 19-24).
+Sevilleta and Lemitar (to the south) are both dominated by saltcedar (Figure 24).
+Sites with disturbance have high Kochia and/or tumbleweed cover.